 - Two: More than one and less than three

-With luck and lots of work, your students will begin to read in first grade.
-To support your students beginning to engage with written language, we've crafted this list to provide equal parts clear, concrete terms and words that may inspire questions.
+Early elementary students in 1st grade and 2nd grade are delving into reading.
+To support your students beginning to engage with written language, use this list to provide equal parts clear and concrete terms and words that may inspire questions.
 Nothing reinforces linguistic development more profoundly than talking with a teacher about what a word means and how it can be used.

 - Taunt: To tease cruelly, to make fun of